ARVON WELLEN

 EXHIBITION

 The full set of 16 prints were exhibited in July 2001 in Palma de Mallorca.
-In order that these digital prints should have the quality of traditional lithographic prints, rather than the qualities of a photograph, several of the colours were printed separately.
-This made the colours richer and the blacks darker.
-It also introduced the qualities of "overprinting" where a transparent layer of colour makes it possible for an underlying colour to modify to top layer.
+In order that these digital prints should have the quality of traditional lithographic prints, rather than the qualities of a reproduction, the colours were printed in several separate printings.
+This method of layering one colour on top of another created richer colours and darker blacks.
+It also introduced the qualities of "overprinting" where underlying colours and details can be seen through a transparent upper layer.

 The story of Llull's life has been coloured by the details leading up to his epiphany.
 He has been described as a womaniser during the period of his early adult life, and how the sight of the cancerous breasts of a woman he was chasing was the point at which he turned him away from that way of life.
 He then turned to Christianity and scholarship.